 - It is still common for women to do the majority of housework, even when they hold down a full-time job

 - The distribution of household labour is most equal in Nordic countries and least equal in southern Europe

 - In the UK, 70 per cent of all housework is done by women and still nearly two-thirds of all housework is done by women even if they work over 30 hours per week

 - In Greece, over 80 per cent of all housework is done by women and for those women working 30 hours or more per week, more than three quarters of them still have responsibility for household chores

 - Swedish women seem to have the most helpful partners with only two-thirds of all housework done by women, and this figure improves again if they are working more than 30 hours per week

 These are some insights into attitudes on moral and social issues that have been revealed in newly published findings from the ESS and shows that significant differences between countries still remain despite closer European integration.

-ESS, whose fieldwork in the UK has been funded by the Economic and Social Research Council (ESRC), has collected data from more than 250,000 interviews in 30 countries over the last decade on a wide range of topics that tap into key issues facing contemporary Europe.
-These include people’s experience of working in a recession, welfare state, political participation, immigrants’ civic participation, fear of crime, well-being, ageism and homosexuality.
+ESS, whose fieldwork in the UK has been funded by the ESRC, has collected data from more than 250,000 interviews in 30 countries over the last decade on a wide range of topics that tap into key issues facing contemporary Europe.
+These include people’s experience of working in a recession, welfare state, political participation, immigrants’ civic participation, fear of crime, wellbeing, ageism and homosexuality.